dasch-swiss/dsp-ui-lib/docs/how-to-use/action/admin-image.md

 You can use the admin image module for user avatar together with gravatar.com and for project logos.

-The feature of this module ist the error handling: In case of a 404 error of the image source (img src) the module shows a default image-not-found image.
+The feature of this module is the error handling: In case of a 404 error of the image source (img src) the module shows a default image-not-found image.
 Or a default user profile icon (type=user), or a default project icon (type=project).

 ## Parameters